carolagirolami/IBMCOS-ingestion-api/README.md

 ## Description
 This application uses the IBM Cloud Object Storage, a highly scalable cloud storage service, and to interact with it the *ibm-cos-sdk* for node.js, which provides the same S3 APIs as AWS Cloud Storage.
 Two buckets have been defined as folders, one to store the objects and another one to store metadata as JSON files.
 The metadata bucket is used to search documents by their metadata through the IBM SQL Query Service.
-Infact using the *searchByMetadata* API is possible to define one or more more metadata values as query parameters, they are put in AND and used to build the query that is run on the metadata bucket invoking the external cloud function: sqlcloudfunction.
 Transactionality is guarantee in each operation on the storage using the metadata as master.

-The resource key is built using the following concatenation of metadata: *tenantid-sourceid-subjectid-timecreated-uuid*.
+Moreover the resource key is built using the following concatenation of metadata: *tenantid-sourceid-subjectid-timecreated-uuid*.
-This structure has been defined in order to implement the *searchByKey* API which implements the fast search by the prefix *tenantid-sourceid-subjectid* directly using the S3 APIs.
-The other REST APIs available with this application are:
+The REST APIs available with this application are:
-- *poatData* : on the base of the content type defined as input parameter, the application first validates the input document using the configured parser cloud function (for this first release the hl7parser cloud function has been used).
+- *postData* : executes the objects upload.
+On the base of the content type defined as input parameter, the application first validates the input document using the configured parser cloud function (for this first release the hl7parser cloud function has been used).
 The parser returns with validation result and a subset of metadata extracted form the documents.
 Object and metadata are stored into separate bucket but with the same resource key.
+- *searchByKey* : implements the fast search by the prefix *tenantid-sourceid-subjectid* directly using the S3 APIs.
+- *searchByMetadata* :  implements the extended search by metadata.
+It is possible to define one or more metadata values as query parameters, they are put in AND and used to build the query that is run on the metadata bucket invoking the external cloud function: sqlcloudfunction.
-- *getMetadata* : retrieves metadata sored as JSON file.
+- *getMetadata* : retrieves metadata stored as JSON file.
-- *getData* : retrieve the object content.
+- *getData* : retrieves the object content.
 - *deleteData*:  deletes the objects from the two buckets.
 - *getVersion* :to get the release version.